BitBucketsFRC4183/BitBucketsFRC4183.github.io/src/software/general_plans.md

 ## What less-stressful tasks can I do?

 *I’m busy with school/sick/need to finish x or y or z and still want to contribute to the team, but I don’t know*

+- Here are some general tasks you can work on:
+  -